Suite No. 3

 Notes and References

-- Many of the tempo and metronome markings differ between the published editions and the manuscript sources: in the manuscript full score, and the manuscript and printed piano duet arrangement, the first movement is marked 'Andante molto cantabile', and the Scherzo — "Molto vivace".
+- Bar numbers and tempo markings are taken from the second (revised) edition.
+In the autograph full score, the first movement was marked 'Andante molto cantabile', and the Scherzo — "Molto vivace".
 In the Theme with Variations, the tempo of Variation 4 was changed from 'Pochissimo meno animato' to 'Tempo del tema'; Variation 5 from 'Allegro vivo' to 'Allegro risoluto'; Variation 7 from 'L'istesso tempo' to 'Moderato'; Variation 8 from 'Adagio' to 'Largo'; and Variation 12 from 'Moderato maestoso e brillante' to 'Moderato assai'.

 - Letter 2443 to Praskovya Tchaikovskaya, 23 February/6 March 1884.